Information-based approaches to probabilistic approximation.

 Compound Poisson approximation

 In one part of my Ph.D. dissertation, I explored the question of extending the above picture to a much more general situation: approximating the distribution of a sum of random variables taking non-negative integer values using a compound Poisson distribution.
 As in the simple Poisson case, it is easy to get relative entropy approximation bounds that are of suboptimal order for large numbers of summands, but much harder to get bounds of the right order.
-For the special case of independent summands, we proposed various notions of "local information" that can play the role that Fisher information has in normal approximation, and used them to obtain approximation bounds in total variation and relative entropy.
-Those results have seen significant further development in collaboration with Oliver Johnson and Ioannis Kontoyiannis, and can be found in [JKM08].
+For the special case of independent summands, we proposed various notions of "local information functionals" that can play the role that Fisher information has in normal approximation, and used them to obtain approximation bounds in total variation and relative entropy.
+Those results have seen significant further development in collaboration with Andrew Barbour, Oliver Johnson, and Ioannis Kontoyiannis [BJKM10].
+With a subset of these authors, we also demonstrated in [JKM08, JKM11] that there is a maximum entropy characterization of some compound Poisson distributions generalizing Johnson's maximum entropy characterization of the Poisson; this non-obvious extension also has some interesting connections to combinatorial questions.

 References